danwithabox/eslint-entree/README.md

     - yep, and some of them might be even conflicting!
     - and this is why I provide [sane defaults](#sane-defaults-all-of-them-skippable)

+## Development

+This project uses [Volta](https://volta.sh/) for Node.js version management and [pnpm](https://pnpm.io/) as the package manager.

+Volta should be installed globally, and the `"volta"` configuration in `package.json` will automatically use the correct Node.js and pnpm versions.

 ## Acknowledgements
 The goals of the package are inspired by [antfu's config](https://github.com/antfu/eslint-config), digging into it helped me get up to speed with ESLint much faster.

 ## Feedback & Contribution
 Feel free to voice concerns about ease-of-use, or if you found something confusing in the ESLint ecosystem that should be covered here.
 This repo is meant to be a help in getting up to speed with ESLint!